 Rounding out the mix are over one hundred alternative or specialty mobile messaging apps in use worldwide today.
 WhatsApp is the most popular messaging app and has broad international market share.
 But Facebook Messenger, Snapchat, WeChat, and secure messaging apps like Telegram and Signal are a few of many mobile messaging apps from which to choose while shopping Apple’s App store and Google’s Play store.
 Messages from these various mobile apps can be recovered with text message forensics.

-Text Message Recovery
+Text Message Forensic Recovery

-Mobile device forensic examiners spend perhaps 50% of their time recovering deleted text messages.
+Mobile device forensic experts spend perhaps 50% of their time recovering deleted text messages.
 Text messages comprise unique, fact-specific evidence that answer what and when questions in legal disputes in which detailed statements or admissions are required.
 Enforcement of Orders for Protection (OFP) and Harassment Restraining Orders (HRO) are good examples of an excellent match between the need for relevant text messages to litigate disputes.

 Text Message Metadata